 On the other hand if you like super smooth coffee that’s naturally sweet, has no bitter taste, with hints of chocolate and nut, then coffee from Central America is best.
-My favorite coffee is from the Tarrazu region of Costa Rica, known for its super smooth coffee.
+My favorite beans come from the Tarrazu region of Costa Rica; known for its super smooth coffee.
 That’s why I source all of Lake City Coffee beans from the Tarrazu region of Costa Rica.

 Fresh roasted is a relative term in the coffee world.
 Companies like Charbucks, or even a lot of local micro-roasters will call anything roasted in the last month to be “fresh roasted”.